 How does EE Broadband compare with other providers?

-You can also save money with EE if you are a mobile customer by opting for a smaller data package, as you can get bonus data by signing up to broadband.
+You can also save money with EE if you are looking for a mobile deal, as you can get a discounted SIM-only deal by signing up to broadband.

-With all of those potential deductions taken into account, EE will often compete for the lowest prices.
+With this taken into account, EE will often compete for the lowest prices.
 This is especially true for high speed, full fibre packages that are not offered by providers like NOW.

-EE’s TV deal can be a great way to save money on sports as you can sign up to BT Sport without having to commit to a more expensive full TV package with BT or Sky.
-You can also access Sky Sports through the NOW app on the Apple TV 4K box.
-Piecing together a sports package this way can work out cheaper than buying a full bundle through BT, Sky or Virgin, depending on what limited time offers are currently on the table.
+EE’s TV deal can give you flexibility, but it does not offer much more than most smart TVs.
+You can access Sky Sports through the NOW app on the Apple TV 4K box to piece together a sports package, which can work out cheaper than buying a full bundle through BT, Sky or Virgin, depending on what limited time offers are currently on the table.
+However, you could also do this on a smart TV that supports the relevent apps without paying £18 per month.

 How to compare EE Broadband